ignYoqzii/StarZUtilities/README.md

 ### PC Cleaning and Optimization
 - **Clean and optimize your PC for better performance.**
-  - Remove unnecessary files, manage startup programs, and perform other optimizations to keep your PC running smoothly.
+  - Remove unnecessary files, clean your registry, and perform other optimizations to keep your PC running smoothly.

 ## Installation